pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Explanation**

-You might experience this issue when a large number of pods are running continuously in your Tanzu Kubernetes Grid Integrated Edition deployment.
+You might experience this issue when a large number of pods are running continuously in your {{  vars.product }} deployment.
 As a result, the persistent disk on the TKGI Database VM runs out of space.

 **Solution**

-1. Check the total number of pods in your Tanzu Kubernetes Grid Integrated Edition  deployments.
+1. Check the total number of pods in your {{  vars.product }}  deployments.
 1. If there are a large number of pods such as over 1,000 pods, then check the amount of available persistent disk space on the TKGI Database VM.
-1. If available disk space is low, increase the amount of persistent disk storage on the TKGI Database VM depending on the number of pods in your Tanzu Kubernetes Grid Integrated Edition deployment.
+1. If available disk space is low, increase the amount of persistent disk storage on the TKGI Database VM depending on the number of pods in your {{  vars.product }} deployment.
 Refer to the table in the following section.

 {{> increase_persistent_disk }}